Escape-Technologies/graphql-armor/README.md

 ### Character Limit

-This plugin is enabled by default.
+This plugin is disabled by default.

 It enforces a character limit on your GraphQL queries.